-- 7.33.15.
-The location and dimensions of all proposed and existing rights-of-way, utility or other easements, riding trails, pedestrian or bicycle paths, natural buffers, and areas if any to be dedicated to public use with the purpose of each stated shall be referenced on the site plan. - 7.33.16.
-No individual recreational vehicle space shall have direct access to a public maintained road. - 7.33.17.
-All streets must be constructed of all-weather material and shall be sixteen (16) feet wide and within a designated twenty-four (24) feet wide right-of-way.
-Recreational vehicle parks shall have direct access to a public maintained road.
+7.33.15.
+The location and dimensions of all proposed and existing rights-of-way, utility or other easements, riding trails, pedestrian or bicycle paths, natural buffers, and areas if any to be dedicated to public use with the purpose of each stated shall be referenced on the site plan.

+7.33.16.
+No individual recreational vehicle space shall have direct access to a public maintained road.

+7.33.17.
+All streets driveways must be constructed of all-weather material, such as bituminous or concrete or equal, and shall All streets driveways must be constructed of all-weather material, such as bituminous or concrete or equal, and shall comply with Section 10.2.4. be sixteen (16) feet wide for one-way aisles, and and within a designated twenty-four (24) feet wide right-of-way.
+Recreational vehicle parks shall have direct access to a public maintained road and shall have a secondary exit.